jacobemery/linux1-ansible-lab/instructions/4_run_playbooks.md

         * `Register`, to store variables for future-use based on the task's output, as in the third task.
         * `Conditionals`, as in the fourth task.
         * There are others, but those are the most common.
-* This one playbook accomplished what all the labs from yesterday's course did in just a few seconds, and with very little knowledge of how to use the command-line!
+* This one playbook accomplished what all the labs from the [LinuxONE command-line lab](https://github.com/jacobemery/linux1-lab/tree/general) did in just a few seconds, and with very little knowledge of how to use the command-line!
 * Briefly read through the playbook if you haven't already.
 * Did you notice in the playbook how it first checked to make sure there wasn't already an index.html file?
-This was to avoid overwriting your work, in case you were in yesterday's lab.
-But if this your first lab with me, an index.html file was copied since there wasn't one there already.
+This was to avoid overwriting your work, in case you already completed the [LinuxONE command-line lab](https://github.com/jacobemery/linux1-lab/tree/general).
+But if this your first lab, an index.html file was copied since there wasn't one there already.
-* Whether you were in the course yesterday or not, the Ansible playbook worked the same for everyone.
+* Whether you completed the previous lab or not, the Ansible playbook worked the same for everyone.
 This brings up an interesting and important concept in Ansible: `idempotency`.
 * From the [Ansible documentation](https://docs.ansible.com/ansible/latest/reference_appendices/glossary.html), <b>"an operation is idempotent if the result of performing it once is exactly the same as the result of performing it repeatedly without any intervening actions."</b>
 * Because the playbook was made to be idempotent you can be confident that successive runs of that playbook won't fail in error just because it was run twice.
 * Try it out!
 Run the site.yaml playbook again: